FFMF Database

 Contact

-If you have any question on reproducing the FFMF Database, please contact Nelida MIRABET-HERRANZ (mirabet@eurecom.fr) and/or Prof. Jean-Luc DUGELAY (jld@eurecom.fr)
+If you have any question on reproducing the FFMF Database, please contact Dr. Nelida MIRABET-HERRANZ (mirabet@eurecom.fr) and/or Prof. Jean-Luc DUGELAY (jld@eurecom.fr)